- Understand common threats to personal security online (e.g., malware, hacking, phishing) and how to recognize and counteract them;

 First, though pornography is not itself illegal, pornography that depicts children is illegal in the U.S. Other countries have different laws, and much of the pornography that is produced, viewed, and shared on the Internet comes from other countries, which may not have laws against child pornography or may have a lower age of consent.
 This means that pornography that may be legal in another country and available online may be illegal in the U.S., and if students or teachers access or share such media, then they are guilty of a felony.
 For students under eighteen, this means that seeking out sexually explicit images or videos of others their age would be a felony, even though they may no longer think of themselves as children.

 Second, and likely more alarming, mobile technologies, cameras, and texting have made it possible, and in some cases socially expected, for students to interact with one another in ways that are pornographic in nature, thereby leading them to not only view child pornography but also to create and share it.
-There have been many cases where a boyfriend or girlfriend, for instance, shared sexually explicit photos with one another.
-In these cases, photos have often been forwarded to peers, parents, and even teachers, meaning that those creating the images are guilty of a felony, but so are all of the others who received the images, viewed them, shared them, or saved them.
-Even if an adult gained access to such an image for the sole purpose of reporting it to the police, doing so constitutes a felony.
+It is not uncommon for teens, for instance, to share sexually explicit photos with one another, and many teens do not see this as a problem, sometimes normalizing it within their peer groups.
+In such cases, photos are sometimes forwarded to peers, parents, and even teachers, meaning that those creating the images are guilty of a felony, but so are all of the others who received the images, viewed them, shared them, or saved them.
+Even if an adult gained access to such an image for the sole purpose of reporting it to the police, doing so could constitute a felony.

 Strategies for Student Safety